zhouhhh/micro-app/README.md

 Then micro front-end can be rendered normally, and the react micro application is embedded in the vue base application.
 The effect is as follows：

 ![image](https://img10.360buyimg.com/imagetools/jfs/t1/188373/14/17696/41854/6111f4a0E532736ba/4b86f4f8e2044519.png)

-The above lists the usage of react and Vue framework.
-They can be combined freely.
-For example, the base application is react, the micro application is Vue, or the base application is Vue, the micro application is react, or both the base application and the micro application are react and Vue.
-The micro-app has no restrictions on the front-end framework, and any framework can be used as a base application to embed any type of micro application of the framework.

 More detailed configuration can be viewed [Documentation](https://micro-zoe.github.io/micro-app/docs.html#/zh-cn/start).